Types of institutions

 - entry requirements, and

-- measures to be taken in the event of too many or too few applications
+- measures to be taken if there are too many or too few applications.

-- time limits and procedures for application and enrolment
+- Dates and procedures for application and enrolment.

-- identification of the documents to be submitted by the candidates at the time of registration, and
+- List of the documents to be submitted by the candidates at the time of registration, and

-- other guidance and information relevant to candidates and decision on education.
+- Other guidance and information relevant to candidates and their education decisions.

-The Ministry responsible for education draws up and advertised no later than six months before the beginning of school the combined call for gimnazija programmes and matura course, short upper secondary and upper secondary vocational programmes, upper secondary technical and vocational-technical programmes, and vocational course.
+The Ministry responsible for education advertises the common call for gimnazija programmes and matura course, short upper secondary and upper secondary vocational programmes, upper secondary technical and vocational-technical programmes, and vocational course no later than six months before the beginning of school year.

 After advertising the places, schools organise an information day (normally, within 10 days of the call) for candidates to learn about: